Dgaduin/notes/001-📓-notes/aspcore_nulllogger.md

 #csharp #aspcore  #logging #testing

-ASP.Net Core contains a built-in empty logger for use in mocking/testing
+ASP Core contains a built-in empty logger for use in mocking/testing

 It has variants for generic and logger factory